K-Kielak/teyered/README.md

 Rotation/translation of the object from world coordinates to camera coordinates form a matrix of **extrinsic parameters**.
 Describes camera motion around a static scene or a rigid motion of an object in front of a still camera.

 Camera has its own **intrinsic parameters** - focal length, optical center and distortion coefficient.
-These can be either provided by the camera manufacturer (known) or we can obtain them by calibrating the camera (`camera_model.py`).
+These can be either provided by the camera manufacturer (known) or we can obtain them by calibrating the camera.
 These never change as opposed to extrinsic parameters (unless we zoom in, then the focal length can change)

+### TODO

-**TODO:** Currently, we're using approximation of the intrinsic parameters from https://www.learnopencv.com/approximate-focal-length-for-webcams-and-cell-phone-cameras/.
+- Currently, we're using approximation of the intrinsic parameters from https://www.learnopencv.com/approximate-focal-length-for-webcams-and-cell-phone-cameras/.
 Custom calibration using the provided class and proper calibration images should give better results than current approximation.
 I personally use MacBook Pro built-in camera, its parameters are not disclosed by Apple afaik.
 More accurate camera parameters - more accurate head pose estimation.

-## Face model and coordinates
+## Face model

-Dlib uses the following convention for face points:
+We, just like `dlib`, use the following 2D and 3D face models:

 <p align="center">
     <img src="https://www.pyimagesearch.com/wp-content/uploads/2017/04/facial_landmarks_68markup.jpg" width=500>